inpsyde/vip-composer-plugin/README.md

 #### Git options for local environment

-By default, when `--local` option is used the plugin prepare the local environment **without** bother Git repo at all.
-Sometimes might be desirable to look at a Git diff of what would be pushed using `--deploy`, before actually doing the deploy.
+By default, when `--local` option is used the plugin prepare the local environment **without** bother with Git at all.
+Sometimes might be desirable to look at the Git diff of what would be pushed using `--deploy`, before actually doing the deploy.

 This could be achieved via the `--git` option.

 When this option is used, the plugin creates a folder inside `/vip` that has an unique name prepended by a dot, something like `/.vipgit5b59852eb21c7`.

-This folder will be a Git repository, build from VIP Go GitHub repo and where all changes have been committed.
+This folder will be a Git repository, build from VIP Go GitHub repo, where all changes have been committed.
 So by pointing a Git client / tool to this folder it is possible to "preview" changes before pushing.
 And, actually, by running `git push` on this folder it is possible to deploy the changes.

 Sometimes it is also desirable to directly push the changes from local environment.

 This could be achieved via the `--push` option.
-Using this option is different from `--deploy` by the fact that the latter will only run tasks that are relevant for _remote_ server (e.g. always skipping WP install, VIP MU plugins download...) so it is a good choice to deploy from a CI.
+Using this option in combination with `--local` is different than just using `--deploy` by the fact that the latter will only run tasks that are relevant for _remote_ server (e.g. always skipping WP install, VIP MU plugins download...) so it is a good choice to deploy from a CI.
 By using `--local --push` the command will update the development environment  and **also** push changes to remote repo.

 Git configuration (URL and branch) applies when using either `--git` or `--push` in the same way they do when using `--deploy`.